 Recruiting gets people in the door.
 Retention keeps them.
 Once a faculty member is hired, the work shifts to giving them reasons to stay, and four things do most of the heavy lifting.
 All of them cost far less than replacing a person who leaves.

 • Fund professional development.
 When there is room to grow, people stay engaged.
-Development programs, conference funding, and peer to peer learning keep faculty current and motivated.
+Development programs, conference funding, and peer-to-peer learning keep faculty current and motivated.
 When those chances disappear, even strong faculty start to drift.

 The practices above only matter when they show up day to day.
 A supportive, collaborative environment is not a perk you announce once.
 It is something faculty feel in how departments work together, how research gets supported, and how decisions get made.